tarungangadhar/OutputGraphGenerator/README.md

 - This GENERALISED CODE is written in python language.
 The best recommended IDE to run my code is
-Anaconda ( Jupiter Notebook ) since in it all the libraries are already available and its user friendly.
+Anaconda ( Jupiter Notebook ) since in it all the libraries are already available and its user friendly, or please use my Hugging Face Deployed Website.
 I am pasting the script here as well as I will be uploading the python (.py) file as well.
 This is a flexible code in which on entering the